-Before you apply for graduation, review your Degree Works degree evaluation and consult with the Assistant Director to ensure that all requirements have been met.
+Before you apply for graduation, review your Degree Works degree evaluation and consult with the Program Coordinator to ensure all requirements have been met.

 You may apply for graduation and commencement at the same time, through LEO Online.
 If you do not wish to attend commencement, you will still be able to complete the application for graduation only.
 Once your application is complete, you will receive a confirmation email.
 Visit the Graduation and Commencement website.